a7bagher/eeg-eye-state-classification/README.md

 # EEG Eye State Classification (Eyes Open vs. Eyes Closed)

 In this project, a machine learning pipeline is used to classify EEG eye state (eyes open vs. eyes closed) using a public dataset from the UCI Machine Learning Repository.
 The dataset includes EEG signals recorded from 14 channels with labels indicating whether the subject’s eyes were open or closed.
-I compare a baseline Logistic Regression model with a Random Forest model and interpret the most influential EEG channels using Random Forest feature importance.
+My goal with this project is to compare a baseline Logistic Regression model with a Random Forest model and interpret the most influential EEG channels using Random Forest feature importance.

-## Project Goals

-- Load and clean an EEG dataset (ARFF → pandas)
-- Build an ML pipeline for binary classification
-- Compare a baseline linear model vs. a random forest model for EEG data.
-- Interpret which EEG channels contribute most to eyes open vs. eyes closed classification.

 ## Dataset

 **Source:** UCI Machine Learning Repository — *EEG Eye State Dataset*
 https://archive.ics.uci.edu/ml/datasets/EEG+Eye+State
 The dataset includes EEG recordings across multiple channels with a binary label indicating eye state.

-- **Target label:** `eyeDetection`
-  - `0` = Eyes Open
-  - `1` = Eyes Closed

 > Note: In this repo, the dataset from UCI is placed in the `data/` folder.